raballew/okd-the-hard-way/docs/00-prerequisites.md

 * Virtualization capabilities
 * Fedora 33 installed

-If this setup does not fit into your budget or you are not able to find a machine with this specifications Kernel-based Virtual Machines (KVMs) are used in this lab and might solve this problem.
+If this setup does not fit into your budget or if you are not able to find a machine with this specifications Kernel-based Virtual Machines (KVMs) are used in this lab and might solve this problem.
 KVM is an open source virtualization technology which converts your Linux machine into a type-1 bare-metal hypervisor